Hemmatiali/Algorithmic-Implementations-CSharp.NET8/Algorithmic-Implementations-CSharp.NET8/Algorithms/Searching/README.md

 ### Implementation in C#.NET 8

 You can see the implementation of Jump Search in C# in code written in the `JumpSearch.cs` class.

+## Interpolation Search

+### Description

+Interpolation Search is an advanced search algorithm for finding an element in a sorted array.
+It improves on binary search by estimating the likely position of the target based on the value of the target relative to the values at the current bounds.
+This makes it particularly effective for searching in uniformly distributed datasets.

+### Performance

+- **Best-Case Time Complexity**: O(log2(log2 n)) — This occurs when the data is uniformly distributed.
+- **Worst-Case Time Complexity**: O(n) — This occurs when the data is non-uniformly distributed or the distribution is skewed.
+- **Space Complexity**: O(1) — The algorithm requires a constant amount of additional space.

+Interpolation Search can outperform binary search in the best case because it uses a more accurate guess about where the target might be, reducing the number of comparisons needed.
+However, in the worst case, particularly with non-uniformly distributed data, its performance can degrade to linear time.

+### How It Works

+1. **Initial Setup**: Start with two pointers, `low` and `high`, representing the current search bounds of the array.
+2. **Position Calculation**: Estimate the position of the target using the interpolation formula:
+   - `pos = low + ((target - array[low]) * (high - low)) / (array[high] - array[low]);`
+   - This formula calculates the likely position of the target based on its value relative to the values at the `low` and `high` indices.
+3. **Comparison**:
+   - If the target is found at the estimated position, return the index.
+   - If the target is greater than the element at `pos`, move the `low` pointer to `pos + 1` and continue the search in the upper part of the array.
+   - If the target is less than the element at `pos`, move the `high` pointer to `pos - 1` and continue the search in the lower part of the array.
+4. **Repeat**: Continue the process until the target is found or the search range becomes invalid.

+### Steps and Example

+Let's consider an example where we search for the value 15 in a uniformly distributed sorted array: [1, 3, 5, 7, 9, 11, 13, 15, 17, 19].

+1. Initial array: [1, 3, 5, 7, 9, 11, 13, 15, 17, 19]
+   - Set `low = 0` and `high = 9`.
+   - Calculate `pos` using the interpolation formula.
+   - Position calculation: `pos = 0 + ((15 - 1) * (9 - 0)) / (19 - 1) = 7`.
+   - Check `array[pos]`, which is 15.
+Target found at index 7.

+### Advantages

+- **Efficiency**: In the best case, Interpolation Search can be much faster than binary search due to its more accurate guess of the target's position.
+- **Simplicity**: The algorithm is straightforward to implement and provides an interesting alternative to binary search for uniformly distributed data.

+### Limitations

+- **Data Distribution**: Interpolation Search is most effective with uniformly distributed data.
+If the data is skewed or non-uniform, the performance can degrade significantly.
+- **Worst-Case Performance**: In cases where the data is not uniformly distributed, the time complexity can degrade to O(n), making it less efficient than binary search.

+### Implementation in C#.NET 8

+You can see the implementation of Interpolation Search in C# in code written in the `InterpolationSearch.cs` class.